peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/reference/markers.rst

 Read all markers from the selected layer or the active composition and save them as slices to the sliceArray and as markers to the markerArray.
-If you choose to click the ‚Slice‘ button right after reading markers with this function, the selected layer is sliced at the points in the timeline where the markers were positioned.
+If you choose to click the ``Slice`` button right after reading markers with this function, the selected layer is sliced at the points in the timeline where the markers were positioned.